IBM/sdl2-gamecontroller/docs/API.md

 }
 ```

-Two aliases for this event are also emmited with the event name set to the button and another event with the name set to name + ":down" name.
+Two aliases for this event are also emitted with the event name set to the button and another event with the name set to name + ":down" name.
 These names are defined in [SDL source code](https://github.com/libsdl-org/SDL/blob/release-2.0.16/src/joystick/SDL_gamecontroller.c)

 - a